-Slovenia is a small country — population around 2.1 million — but it punches above its weight as an export destination.
-Its GDP per capita is among the highest in Central and Eastern Europe, comfortably above the EU average and significantly higher than neighbours like Croatia or Hungary.
-For UK sellers, that translates to a customer base with the purchasing power to absorb post-Brexit import charges without abandoning baskets.
+Slovenia is a small country — population around 2.1 million — but a wealthy one by regional standards.
+Its GDP per capita is among the highest in Central and Eastern Europe, at around 90% of the EU average on Eurostat's figures and significantly higher than neighbours like Croatia or Hungary.
 With a 22% VAT rate and euro adoption since 2007, Slovenia is a straightforward market to plan for.

 Slovenia's VAT rate: 22%

-Slovenia applies a standard VAT rate of 22%, placing it in the same bracket as Italy, Estonia, and Latvia.
+Slovenia applies a standard VAT rate of 22%, level with Italy and just below Ireland and Poland at 23%.
 This is higher than the EU midpoint but lower than the top tier occupied by Denmark, Sweden, and Croatia at 25%, or Hungary at 27%.
-For UK sellers, it means the on-delivery import VAT charge for Slovenian customers is meaningful but not extreme.
+For UK sellers, it means Slovenian customers face a sizeable on-delivery VAT charge — though not the largest in the EU.

 VAT is applied to the total customs value — product price plus shipping — when the parcel clears Slovenian customs.
-IOSS-registered sellers who collect VAT at checkout avoid any on-delivery charge for orders below the €150 threshold.
+IOSS-registered sellers who collect VAT at checkout spare their customers any on-delivery charge, provided the goods value (excluding shipping) is €150 or under; without IOSS, import VAT is collected on delivery whatever the order is worth.

 Import duty on UK goods

-Goods that genuinely originate in the UK qualify for 0% import duty in Slovenia under the UK-EU Trade and Cooperation Agreement.
-Slovenia is an EU member and applies TCA rules identically to all other EU members.
+The UK-EU Trade and Cooperation Agreement gives goods that genuinely originate in the UK a 0% duty rate into Slovenia — but it has to be claimed, with a statement on origin on your commercial invoice, rather than applied automatically.
 For goods that don't meet UK origin requirements, standard EU duty rates apply — which for many product categories is still 0%, but for clothing (12%), footwear (8–17%), and some other goods can be significant.

 The €150 threshold